 An example of a good money-saving habit would be ordering tap water EVERY single time you eat out at a restaurant.
 Don’t spend money on alcohol or soda when you’re out to eat.
 Instead, you can save the difference and still stay within your ‘dining-out’ budget.

-Before we dive into our top tips, I want to ask you - why do you want to save money?
+Before I dive into my top tips, I want to ask you – why do you want to save money?

 Why do you want to live more frugally?
 If you know what your why is, and you and your partner are on the same page about it, then you will be so much more likely to stick to your new ways of doing things.